List of Fast & Furious characters: Luke Hobbs

 Lucas "Luke" Hobbs played by Dwayne Johnson is a United States Diplomatic Security Service (DSS) agent and bounty hunter.
-Fast & Furious Presents: Hobbs & Shaw reveals that he grew up in a large Samoan family in Samoa, with at-least 4 younger brothers (Jonah, Mateo, Kal & Timo are four brothers who are named): his father, head of an elaborate group of thieves, returned to the island after a long absence to turn his sons into his new crew.
-Realizing that he was willing to let his sons die, Hobbs turned his father in to the law and left Samoa, not returning for at least 20-years before the events of Hobbs & Shaw.
+Fast & Furious Presents: Hobbs & Shaw reveals that he grew up in a large Samoan family in Samoa, with at least four younger brothers (Jonah, Mateo, Kal, and Timo are the four brothers who are named); his father, head of an elaborate group of thieves, returned to the island after a long absence to turn his sons into his new crew.
+Realizing that he was willing to let his sons die, Hobbs turned his father into the law and left Samoa, not returning for at least 20 years before the events of Hobbs & Shaw.

 In Fast Five, Hobbs was summoned to take down Dom's crew with maximum priority, mistakenly believing they killed the DEA agents in the train.
 His first two attempts to capture Dom's team were unsuccessful.
 After outsmarting Toretto and ambushing him, Mia, Brian, and Vince in their base just before the crew leaves for the heist, he takes them into custody for extradition.
-After Reyes' men ambush his convoy en route and kill most of his team, Hobbs joins Toretto to steal Reyes' money, and personally kills a badly-injured Reyes in retribution.
+After Reyes' men ambush his convoy en route and kill most of his team, Hobbs joins Toretto to steal Reyes' money and personally shoots a badly-injured Reyes in retribution.
 Faced with the chance to arrest Dom's crew after Reyes' death, he instead offers them a 24-hour head start to get to safety before he will start the search again if they keep the vault as it is, though Hobbs is ultimately duped when he finds the vault empty.

 In Fast & Furious 6, he comes to Toretto for help to bring down Owen Shaw, the leader of an international crime syndicate, recognizing that Toretto's team is the best candidate to match Shaw's own skills.
 He partners up with DSS Agent, Riley Hicks, who turns out to be a double agent who double-crossed Hobbs and Toretto's team.
 While Riley and Letty are fighting with each other in the airplane, Hobbs tosses a harpoon to Letty, who in return uses it to impale Riley off the airplane, killing her on impact.
 After the mission is completed, Hobbs grants amnesty to Toretto and his team, the two men publicly disagreeing on which of them was in charge during that mission but privately acknowledging that they trust each other.